-''The ULFA cadres who are in ceasefire will definitely quit the outfit immediately if ULFA is found to be involved in any way with the blasts,'' ceasefire faction leader Jiten Dutta said during an interview with a local satellite channel last evening.
+Guwahati, Nov 11: With the outlawed ULFA's name pronounced as a suspect in 30/10 Assam serial blasts, the cease-fire faction of the outfit has announced of quitting the organization if the allegations are proved correct. ''The ULFA cadres who are in ceasefire will definitely quit the outfit immediately if ULFA is found to be involved in any way with the blasts,'' cease-fire faction leader Jiten Dutta said during an interview with a local satellite channel on Monday, Nov 10 evening.

 Dutta revealed that the ULFA had carried out blasts several times, including planting car bombs, but maintained that being a 'revolutionary' organization, it would not indulge in an act of killing as the October 30 blasts.